Vicky Hollins BA (,Hons), FdSc, Registered Member MBACP

 I started my private practice in 2014 that was a huge step, moving away from the security of being an employee to self employed.
 It was scary at first but now I am really happy to have progressed with my own practice and I enjoy my counselling work even more today.
 There have been lots of challenges along the way and lots of learning which continues today.
 The many years of study and hard work have been worth the while as well as the stress and tears.

-I offer a mindful reflective space where I incorporate various approaches depending on your individual need.
-I work as a humanistic integrative counsellor this means I can integrate various interventions from a range of theoretical approaches such as Person Centred Counselling, Psychodynamic Counselling, Transactional Analysis, Cognitive Behavioural Therapy (CBT) and Gestalt.
+I offer a mindful reflective space where I incorporate various approaches depending on your individual needs.
+I trained and work as a Humanistic Integrative counsellor and have with time developed and grown as a therapist and now feel confident incorporating a variety of interventions and approaches from a range of theoretical approaches such as Person Centred Counselling, Psychodynamic Counselling, Transactional Analysis, Cognitive Behavioural Therapy (CBT) and Gestalt.
 I will always work with relational depth whenever possible and try to establish a trusting, nurturing and safe environment in order to enhance the effectiveness of therapy.